mattintosh4/NXWine/README.md

 ### NXWinetricks

 NXWinetricks is plugin installation support script.
+(You need to connect to network)

 #### packages